NTIG-Uppsala/florist-website/README.md

 ### Assets
 #### img
-- Containes images for the website.
+- Contains images for the website.

 ### CSS
 #### style.css
-- All styles for the elemtents.
+- All styles for the elements.

 ### JavaScript
 #### script.js
-- Menu becomes readable on smaller resolutions by making it a dropdown menu.
+- Menu becomes readable on smaller resolutions by making it a drop-down menu.
 - The header becomes smaller when scrolling downwards and it stays on top.

 ### Tests
 #### infoButtonTest.side
 #### websiteInfoTextTest.side
 #### socialMediaLinksTest.side
-#### copyrightTestText.side
+#### copyrightTextTest.side
 #### dropdownMenuMobileTest.side